Kent and East Sussex Railway: Operation

-The Kent & East Sussex Light Railway was operated as two separate sections, Robertsbridge - Tenterden Town and Tenterden Town - Headcorn.
-The extension to Headcorn had been built with heavier rails than the Robertsbridge - Rolvenden section, and thus had a higher axle loading allowing the use of heavier locomotives.
+The Kent and East Sussex Light Railway was operated as two separate sections, Robertsbridge—Tenterden Town and Tenterden Town—Headcorn.
+The extension to Headcorn had been built with heavier rails than the Robertsbridge—Rolvenden section, and thus had a higher axle loading allowing the use of heavier locomotives.
 The section between Tenterden Town and Headcorn was largely paralleled by roads, and was open to competition from road transport.
-Although the Rother Valley Railway and the Kent & East Sussex Light Railway originally ran separate passenger and freight trains, by the 1920s mixed trains were the norm.
+Although the Rother Valley Railway and the Kent and East Sussex Light Railway originally ran separate passenger and freight trains, by the 1920s mixed trains were the norm.
 The first railbus was introduced in 1923.
 Although these were light and economical to run, they did not provide much in the way of passenger comfort.

 Between 1928 and 1933, a through coach was added to the 5:15 pm from Cannon Street to Hastings, which was detached at Robertsbridge and worked on to Tenterden.
 In the hop-picking season, special trains were run to bring the hop-pickers down from London.
 One such train in 1936 is recorded as having consisted of four Southern Railway bogie carriages, two K&ESR six-wheeled carriages and a van.
 The train was hauled by the ex LSWR Saddletank No 4.
 The K&ESR's own stock was generally confined to that system.
 The Southern Railway refused permission for some of the K&ESR carriages to be taken to Lydd in 1947 citing safety reasons.
 The carriages were required for use in the filming of The Loves of Joanna Godden.

 Tickets were usually issued on the trains, although the K&ESR did not acquire any corridor carriages until 1944.
 The tickets were printed at Rolvenden.
 Tickets for other lines under Colonel Stephens's control were also printed here.